wtclarke/spec2nii/README.md

 NIfTI MRS dimension tags (e.g. `DIM_COIL`) can be specified using the `-t` command line argument.

 Generates separate reference file.

+### Bruker (2dseq/fid)
+`spec2nii bruker -m 2DSEQ 2DSEQ_FILE_or_DIR`
+`spec2nii bruker -m FID FID_FILE_or_DIR`

+Ues the `-d` option to dump the header files (method and acqp for fid, visu_pars for 2dseq) into the header extension.

+Additional filters can be added by defining additional queries using the `-q` flag.

+Bruker conversion is powered by the [BrukerAPI package](https://github.com/isi-nmr/brukerapi-python) written by Tomas Psorn.

 ### Text/LCModel/jMRUI
 Conversion from processed formats.